SnowySailor/DiscordBot/README.md

 5. Enable/Disable image reactions
 6. Allow moderators in servers to change probability of reactions (serialize data and store to DB/file)
 7. Allow moderators in servers to add/remove reactions (serialize data and store to DB/file)
+8. Come up with a way to store default reactions for a server.